On the Trade-Off Between Distributional Belief and Ambiguity: Conservatism, Finite-Sample Guarantees, and Asymptotic Properties: Conclusion

 \section{Conclusion}

 In this paper, we propose and analyze a new TRO approach for modeling uncertainty in optimization problems that serves as a middle ground between the optimistic approach that adopts a distributional belief and the pessimistic approach that protects against distributional ambiguity.
 We equip the TRO model with a TRO ambiguity set $\calP'_{N,\theta}$ characterized by a size parameter $\theta$ controlling the level of optimism and a shape parameter $\calP_N$ representing distributional ambiguity, which could be any ambiguity set satisfying mild assumptions.
 Our theoretical investigations and results include the following.
-First, we derive necessary and sufficient conditions for $\calP'_{N,\theta}$ to satisfy the hierarchical property.
-Second, we analyze the conservatism of the TRO model and quantify the difference in the optimal value and the set of optimal solutions (and hence conservatism) incurred by perturbation in $\theta$.
-Moreover, we show how using the TRO model, one can obtain a spectrum of optimal solutions, ranging from optimistic to conservative solutions.
-Third, we show that our TRO model could produce an unbiased estimator of the true optimal value.
-Additionally, we derive the generalization bound for the TRO model, demonstrating that the generalization error has an exponentially decaying tail under specific choices of the shape parameter.
+First, we investigate the conservatism of the TRO model by analyzing the properties of the TRO ambiguity set and the characteristics of the model's optimal value and solutions.
+We derive necessary and sufficient conditions for $\calP'_{N,\theta}$ to satisfy the hierarchical property and quantify the difference in the optimal value and the set of optimal solutions (and hence conservatism) incurred by perturbation in $\theta$.
+Moreover, the TRO model enables decision-makers to explore a spectrum of optimal solutions, from optimistic to conservative solutions.
+Second, we show that our TRO model could produce an unbiased estimator of the true optimal value.
+Additionally, we derive an upper bound on the generalization error (GE) of the TRO estimator and discuss how this bound might be tighter than the GE bounds for the SAA or DRO models.
+Moreover, we show that the GE of our TRO model has an exponentially decaying tail under specific choices of the shape parameter.
 Finally, we prove the almost sure convergence of the optimal value and the set of optimal solutions of the TRO model to their true counterparts.
 In addition, we derive the asymptotic distribution of the optimal value to the TRO model.
 These properties hold for TRO models with TRO ambiguity sets constructed using general shape parameters, such as moment- and distance-based ambiguity sets.
 We numerically demonstrate these theoretical results using an inventory control problem and a portfolio optimization problem.

 Our work opens avenues for further research in various directions.
 These include extending and identifying properties of the TRO approach for risk-averse settings.
 Moreover, developing computationally efficient algorithms aimed at obtaining the complete spectrum of optimal solutions of the TRO model would be of significant value in many application domains.
 Another interesting area is investigating the characteristics of the spectrum of TRO optimal solutions of the TRO model under different shape parameters.